NaiNonTH/nons.page/src/accessibility.md

 ## JavaScript

-*As of now,* JavaScript is still not being utilized.
-However, it is **planned** to be used for additional features.
+JavaScript is additionally used for site configuration, such as Themes and Accessibility.
+The website will still work well without JavaScript.

 ## Device Compatibility